chrisbarnes2000/myCity/README.md

 - Open a ssh sessiomn to `demo-django` and create a superuser by executing `python manage.py createsuperuser`

 # Support
-If you want professional support with this or other Django related issues, like integrating GitLab CICD with CapRover and DigitalOcean feel free to contact us.
+If you want professional support with this or other Django related issues, like integrating GitLab CICD with CapRover and DigitalOcean feel free to [contact us](https://kamner.de/contact).

-support@kamner.de